 The Group's operations have tended to exhibit a seasonal pattern.
 The first and fourth quarters are affected due to shutdown of exploration activities, often for extended periods over the holiday season.
-The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week.
+The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week; however, in 2016 Easter fell in the first quarter.
 The wet season occurs (in some geographical areas where the company operates, particularly in Burkina Faso) normally in the third quarter, but in the recent years the global weather pattern has become somewhat erratic.
 The Group has historically taken advantage of the wet season and has scheduled the third quarter for maintenance and rebuild programs for drill rigs and equipment.